glazcano/ivcs-radonc/README.md

 ### So you don't have to!
 Simple radiotherapy contouring software for local use

+#Quickstart
+Download a release, unzip, run the Start script (For example: Start.cmd for Windows).
+A local server will start and the software should open in your default browser.

 # Why?
 I wanted something portable and easy to run.
 I think open, easy to distribute software is the best, most efficient way to use AI tools in general.
 Resources/energy/money are limited, so find an answer and share it!
 This is specially relevent for niche disciplines like Radiation Oncology